 In the parable of the Prodigal Son (Luke 15:11-32), for example, the Greek word sometimes translated as "slave" is in other versions translated "hired servant/served you" (RSV) or "hired worker" (GNT) or "servant" (NIV).
 The work of interpretation and translation is not only historical and cultural, but always ethical as well.

-Dr. Lynne illuminates the ethical implications of biblical interpretation as she reflects on this Sunday's lectionary gospel text, Luke 17:5-10, in the context of the United States: "For the children of enslaved ancestors, this reference to the tradition of slavery in the ancient Near East can be upsetting and off-putting....
+Dr. Westfield illuminates the ethical implications of biblical interpretation as she reflects on this coming Sunday's lectionary gospel text, Luke 17:5-10, in the context of the United States: "For the children of enslaved ancestors, this reference to the tradition of slavery in the ancient Near East can be upsetting and off-putting....
 Luke was writing to a Greco-Roman audience where slavery was also widespread, thus creating a multiple-layered metaphor."

 "Wrongly, preachers and teachers will compare the chattel slavery of the United States with the system of servitude of biblical times and assert that the slavery of biblical times was "friendlier" or "more humane"--as if models of slavery can be calibrated for tolerability by the enslaved.